 AfricaConnect3 will consolidate and expand the results of previous projects in contributing to enhance human capital development in Africa (the Overall Objective of this Action).
 More specifically, it will seek to unlock the potential of education and research through increased access of African education and research institutions to digital infrastructures and technologies (the Specific Objective of the Action).

-The total budget for AfricaConnect3 is €37.5m for a period of 4 years from November 2019, with €30m contributed by the European Commission’s Directorate-General International Cooperation and Development (DG DEVCO).
+The total budget for AfricaConnect3 is €37.5m for a period of 4 years from November 2019, with €30m contributed by the European Commission’s Directorate-General for International Partnerships (DG INTPA).
 The remaining funds (€7.5m) are being provided by the African partners.

 Benefits for African students and researchers